elinaRosato/pig-game_group-6/README.md

 If you choose to play against the computer it will ask you for the difficulty level.

+This level can be either easy, medium or hard.
+The computer will randomly get a number of turns which will be higher depending on this level.
+The more turns the more chances of accumulating a bigger score.

 After that the turns will start.
 On each turn each player will have 6 options: roll, hold, cheat, histogram, quit or restart.

 When rolling the player needs to also input a number of dices.
 If any dice turns 1, then all the points accumulated in that round get lost.